EthanWright98/Project3/README.md

  Ansible was used along docker with an inventory.yaml and a playbook.yaml to set up roles for the VM's

+ ## Nginx

+ Nginx is used as a load balancer spreading traffic to the application across different servers, increasing the application speed and its potential for scalability

 ## Future improvements

 Implement full testing into the app allowing for secuirity and robustness